Guy smiling and playing piano

 1. To work on communication styles and patterns — Autistic adults have varying types of communication styles and patterns.
 Some autistics may prefer alternative modes of communication.
 Verbal communication can sometimes be difficult for autistic adults, which can make it difficult to share your thoughts and feelings with those around you.
 A therapist can help you identify your communication differences and learn to communicate with people to ensure that you’re able to voice concerns, share your opinions and make personal connections with others.

-At NeuroSpark, we pride ourselves on authenticity.
+At NeuroSpark Health, we pride ourselves on authenticity.
 We’re all about learning and growing, which is exactly what you can accomplish with autism-affirming therapy for adults.
 By enlisting the help of a therapist, you can work through problems, improve your mental health and develop habits that will benefit you for the rest of your life.